vitalab/vitalab.github.io/article/_posts/2019-05-30-Speech2Face.md

 ## Data

 The authors used the AVSpeech dataset and extracted 1 frame and a 6 seconds audio clip from each video clip.
 If the video clip was shorter than six seconds, they looped it.
-The audio clip was then turned into a spectrogram and fed to the face encoder.
+The audio clip was then turned into a spectrogram and fed to the speech encoder.

 # Results